Weak Supervision#

 mobilenet = mobilenet_v3_large(weights=weights)

-The pre-trained model comes with its ows preprocessing pipeline, so we need to ensure that the input images are transformed accordingly.
+The pretrained weights come with their own preprocessing pipeline, so we need to ensure that the data is transformed accordingly.

 dataset = TotallyLookLike('.data/Totally-Looks-Like/', transform=preprocess)